larryhudson/aiderbot/README.md

-# Aider GitHub App
+# Aiderbot

-This GitHub App uses [Aider](https://aider.chat/) and [Claude 3.5 Sonnet](https://www.anthropic.com/news/claude-3-5-sonnet) to automatically create pull requests to resolve issues and respond to pull request review comments.
+Aiderbot is a GitHub App that uses [Aider](https://aider.chat/) and [Claude 3.5 Sonnet](https://www.anthropic.com/news/claude-3-5-sonnet) to automatically create pull requests to resolve issues and respond to pull request review comments.

 ## How it works